KatyKasilina/StumbleUpon-Evergreen-Classification/README.md

 For config handling  <a target="_blank" href="https://hydra.cc/docs/intro/">Hydra library</a>  is used .
 Notebooks folder contains links to colab notebooks with shap value and DoWhy explorations (ToDo: clean and translate notebooks).

+To be done:
+1. Translate notebooks.
+2. Improve parameters optimization

 Project Organization
 ------------